skeoop/skeoop.github.io/docs/Git-tags.md

-#Git Tag
+# Git Tag

 Git **tag** is used to bookmark (label) a particular commit in a git repository.
-Tags serve as a marker for a milestone or version of software, which is easier to refer to than a commit.
+Tags serve as a marker for a milestone or version of software, which is easier to refer to than a commit number (a hashcode).

-##How to use tag
+## How to use tag

-- List tags in a repository
+List the tags in a repository:
 ```
 $ git tag
 v0.1